linsensu/home/index.md

 - Su, Linsen (2010).
 The Relation between Media Expenditure and General Economy, China Media Research, 6(3), 13-25.
 - Su, Linsen (2012).
 Cointegrative analysis on China’s Advertising Industry and Macro-economy since Reform and Opening-up (in Chinese).
 Journalism & Communication Research, 19(03), 97-108
 - Su, Linsen (2012).
 The Dynamics Between Media Consumption and the Macro-Economy: A Comparative Study Between China and the United States (in Chinese).
 Beijing: China Renmin University Press.

+## Teaching
+As an instructor of Media & Communication Studies, my primary goal is to prepare my students to succeed in a rapidly changing media environment as either industry or academic leaders.
+My teaching focuses on the following courses:

+**1. Communication Research Methods**
+This course focuses on how to apply research methods, such as survey, content analysis, and experiments, to study communication phenomena and patterns.
+Through practical examples, students will learn about the communication research process, including topic selection, data collection, data analysis, drawing conclusions, and report/paper writing.
+The main topics of the course include:
+- From Conceptualization to Operationalization: An Overview of Social Science Research
+- Starting Points of Social Science Research: Theories and Literature
+- Operationalization of Concepts and Variable Measurement
+- Survey Research in Social Science Studies
+- Principles and Implementation of Sampling Surveys
+- Data Cleaning, Transformation, and Analysis for Surveys
+- Public Databases and Their Applications in Communication Research
+- Experimental Methods and Their Applications in Communication Research
+- Content Analysis
+- Descriptive and Preliminary Data Analysis
+- Writing Research Report or Paper in Social Sciences

 ## News

 - **[Feb.
 2020]**